Can foundation models actively gather information in interactive environments to test hypotheses?: Technical Appendices and Supplementary Material

 \subsubsection{Evaluation}

-We use the same two performance metrics used in the text environment to evaluate different aspects of performance for each agent type: relevant property accuracy, and number of objects until sufficient information is acquired to determine the correct property, assuming perfect reasoning.
-We also record the number of vision errors made by the VLM when listing objects in the full video, defined as misclassifying the shape, color, or correctness of an object placed on the conveyor, or omitting mention of an object placed on the conveyor (reported in Appendix, Figure \ref{fig:hw_vision_errors}).
+To evaluate different aspects of performance for each agent type, we measure relevant property accuracy and number of objects until sufficient information is acquired to determine the correct property, assuming perfect reasoning.
+We also record the number of vision errors made by the VLM when listing objects in the full video, defined as misclassifying the shape, color, or correctness of an object placed on the conveyor, or omitting mention of an object placed on the conveyor.
 Because internal game states are not exposed in our experiments, we use manual human annotation of video trajectories to collect the above metrics and error counts.
 We collect a total of 15 trajectories for each agent type.